On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: Introduction

-where $d_\sigma\varphi$ denotes the left hand side of \eqref{derivatan}.
 Note that $\Vol (S)$ equals the number of monomials that are not in $M$.
-Since these monomials form a basis for $A/M$, $\Vol(S)=\dim_\C(\Ok_0/M)$.
-Hence we get the following refinement of \eqref{faktoriseringen}. \begin{cor} Let $M$ and \eqref{andetag} be as in Theorem ~\ref{main} and let $R$ be the associated residue current.
+Since these monomials form a basis for $A/M$, $\Vol(S)$ equals the geometric multiplicity $\dim_\C(A/M)$ of $M$.
+Thus we get the following version of \eqref{faktoriseringen}. \begin{cor} Let $M$ and \eqref{andetag} be as in Theorem ~\ref{main} and let $R$ be the associated residue current.
 Then